vrm-c/vrm.dev/content/en/docs/vrm/how_to_view_vrm.md

 **Another simple way to visualize a VRM model or check whether a VRM file is viable is using Windows 3D Builder**.
 Please change file extension from ~. vrm to ~.glb.
 However, custom settings for VRM model will not be reflected.

 ## Upload / Download VRM file
-Currently you can submit your VRM files to [Nikoni 3D](https://3d.nicovideo.jp/) or [VRoid Hub](https://hub.vroid.com/).
+Currently you can submit your VRM files to [THE SEED ONLINE](https://seed.online/), [VRoid Hub](https://hub.vroid.com/) or [Nikoni 3D](https://3d.nicovideo.jp/).
 For Nikoni 3D, the submitted VRM file [can be found here](https://3d.nicovideo.jp/search?word_type=tag&word=VRM).
 Please check license information and try out those VRM models.
 Also, when uploading a VRM file to Nikoni 3D, there is an option「バーチャルキャスト連携」(virtual cast cooperation) which can let users use the VRM model in [Virtual Cast](https://virtualcast.jp/).